fanyangxyz/fanyangxyz.github.io/_posts/2025-07-05-blend-cursor.md

   </div>

 </div>
+The results are not as impressive as [Blend](/2024/01/01/blend/) which used [Midjourney](https://www.midjourney.com).
+Here we use smaller models that can run on a MacBook Air.

-Check out the full implementation and try it yourself: **[github.com/fanyangxyz/blend-images-cursor](https://github.com/fanyangxyz/blend-images-cursor)**
+Check out the full implementation and try it yourself [here](https://github.com/fanyangxyz/blend-images-cursor).